 You can use video layers to add video to an image.
 After importing a video clip into an image as a video layer, you can mask the layer, transform it, apply layer effects, paint on individual frames, or rasterize an individual frame and convert it to a standard layer.
 Use the Timeline panel to play the video within the image or to access individual frames.
-See Supported video and image sequence formats (Photoshop Extended).
+See Supported video and image sequence formats.

 The Layers panel in Photoshop lists all layers, layer groups, and layer effects in an image.
 You can use the Layers panel to show and hide layers, create new layers, and work with groups of layers.
 You can access additional commands and options in the Layers panel menu.